Policy Payment Term

 Here are the answers to the following questions regarding policy payment in term.

-You can't get your money back in a Term Life Insurance policy, because it's designed to cover your life and any risks you may encounter.
-You can purchase a Term Life Insurance policy that has a Return of Premium (ROP) to receive maturity benefits.
+You can't get your money back with a term life insurance policy because it's designed to cover your life and any risks you may encounter.
+You can purchase a Term Life Insurance policy with a Return of Premium (ROP) to receive maturity benefits.

 Yes, there are penalties for late payment of term insurance premiums in India.
 The specific penalty amount may vary depending on the insurer's policy, but it usually ranges between 1% and 2% of the overdue amount.